 Because the first artist has chosen to go into business with the intent of making a profit.
 As long as the second artist is painting for pleasure, without intending to generate income, they do not have a business.

-Suppose an individual, partnership, estate, trust, or an S corporation engages in an activity not considered a for-profit business – instead it is a hobby.
+Suppose an individual, partnership, estate, trust, or an S corporation engages in an activity not considered a for-profit business.

 In this case, that entity can not deduct any expense other than the cost of goods sold.
 So there may be sales, marketing, and management expenses that the entity could not deduct.

 However, individuals who work for themselves as businesses are subject to self-employment tax, which you do not have to pay if your activity is a hobby.

 Note that the IRS assumes you intend to run a for-profit business if you form any corporation other than an S-Corp.

 If you own a corporation or conduct your business in a way that the IRS considers “for-profit,” you get the benefit of deducting overhead costs and expenses related to running the business.